jnozzi/cocoadev.com/markdown/CreatingAudioFilesWithQuickTime.md

 ----

-Writing a file can be done pretty easily using the General/AudioFile API in the General/AudioToolkit framework, part of General/CoreAudio.
-Download the General/CoreAudio SDK from ADC and look in the sample code -- there are some examples there that write audio streams to AIFF files.
+Writing a file can be done pretty easily using the AudioFile API in the AudioToolkit framework, part of CoreAudio.
+Download the CoreAudio SDK from ADC and look in the sample code -- there are some examples there that write audio streams to AIFF files.
 It should take you less than a page of code in all, I think.

 - Jens Alfke